Business Student Organizations

-The Florida Wealth Management Association was established to serve as the primary resource for those interested in careers in wealth management, as well as those interested in managing their own finances.
-FWMA strives to transcend the typical barriers of a classroom setting by offering interactive discussions, presentations, interesting guest speakers and networking opportunities for its members.
-Finally, FWMA works to advance the professional development and financial literacy of all members.
+The Florida Financial Management Association was established to serve as a primary resource for those interested in managing their own finances, as well as those interested in careers in financial/wealth management.
+Some of the topics covered are building credit, investment, savings/retirement accounts, and foreign exchange.
+Furthermore, FFMA strives to transcend the typical barriers of a classroom setting by offering interactive discussions, presentations, interesting guest speakers, and networking opportunities for its members.
+Furthermore, FFMA works to advance the professional development and financial literacy of all members.

 The Gator Selling Professionals is established for the purpose of developing students’ communication, leadership, and selling skills to train them into selling professionals and prepare them for a career in sales.

 The Gator Student Investment Fund (GSIF) gives students the unique opportunity to apply classroom concepts to real world investing.
 Selected students will act as money managers and work on sector teams to analyze securities and develop comprehensive reports for trading decisions.
 Email GSIF for more information.

 The GatorTech is a community of students interested in technology.
 You will learn more about current topics in technology, join projects with your peers to get tangible experience, and get connected with recruiters and internships in IT.
 Students from any major and background are encouraged to come!